-Look at the KarmaKeeper class declaration.
+Take a look at the KarmaKeeper class definition.
 The body is empty; the class defines no attributes or methods of its own.
-The class inherits from IRCBot, using the is trait modifier-something familiar from earlier chapters-but it also uses the does trait modifier to compose two roles into the class.
+The class inherits from IRCBot, using the is trait modifier - something familiar from earlier chapters - but it also uses the does trait modifier to compose two roles into the class.

 The process of role composition is simple.
 Perl takes the attributes and methods defined in each role and copies them into the class.
-After composition, the class appears as if those attributes and methods had been declared in the class's declaration itself.
+After composition, the class appears as if it had defined those behaviors itself.
 This is part of the flattening property: after composing a role into the class, the roles in and of themselves are only important when querying the class to determine if it performs the role.
 Querying the methods of the KarmaKeeper class through introspection will report that the class has both a process method and an on-message multi method.